threefoldfoundation/www_threefold_farming/content/page/how_it_works/header/header.md

 ---
 id: participate_header
 title: ''
-subtitle: Plug & Earn
+subtitle: REQUIREMENTS
 btn1: ''
 link1: ''
 btn2: ''
 link2: ''
 ---

-Plug and Earn nodes don't require any technical knowledge to set up.
-An electricity outlet, Internet connection, and a 3Node are all you need to start earning.
+All that you require to start farming is electricity, a network connection and a 3Node to start earning as a farmer!

 <!-- Buttons: